I, Tonya Turns Tonya Harding From a Punchline Into a Sympathetic Character

 But skate she does, in defiance of judges who tell her she’s a bad fit for the skating industry.
 White trash, essentially.
 Only once does the movie mention the other impediment she faced, when she complains to her estranged coach (Julianne Nicholson) that she has lost her shape and the coach says, “Pear is a shape.”
 The real Tonya didn’t have the willowy, long-limbed frame of Nancy Kerrigan or more “classically” proportioned skaters.
 (The prejudice against her body type is even stronger in ballet.)
 That makes Harding’s successes all the more remarkable.
 Can we now say she was good enough to be a champion?

 Margot Robbie is naturally lither than Harding.
 She has to overcome the slimness and buoyancy that Nature bestowed on her, visible in Toronto in a Q&A after the screening where she was all Aussie blonde sunniness.
 But she and whatever doubles were used capture every bit of Harding’s driving athleticism.
 Robbie sometimes overdoes Harding’s straining demeanor, which disappeared only when she brought off the awesome triple axel that put her in the books — a spontaneous grin that made her suddenly look about a thousand pounds lighter.
 But the actress works hard and transcends caricature.
 She evokes how trapped Tonya must have felt.
 Her eyes seem to grow more dilated as the movie goes on.
-When you watch her apply her make-up, you see a woman longing to be pretty enough to transcend the ugliness around her.
+When you watch her apply her makeup, you see a woman longing to be pretty enough to transcend the ugliness around her.

 There’s a lot of ugliness.
 The ’70s and ’80s interiors are garish in that striving-for-sophistication way, and scenes are lighted and composed to look like those awful Polaroids that would develop (or half-develop) before your eyes.
 Stan’s Gillooly is a puzzle, which makes him the most insidious of abusers — he looks reasonable up to the instant the fist connects, and then he’s full of pleas and promises until the next whap.